restic/restic.github.io/manual.md

 Remembering your password is important!
 If you lose it, you won't be able to access data stored in the repository.

+Attention, at the moment restic only supports real Windows console interaction.
+If you use emulation environments like [MSYS2](https://msys2.github.io/) or [Cygwin](https://www.cygwin.com/), which use terminals like Mintty, rxvt, you'll get an password error:

+{% highlight console %}
+$ restic -r /tmp/backup init
+enter password for repository: unable to read password: Das Handle ist ungültig.
+{% endhighlight %}

+You can workaround this by using a special tool called "winpty" (look [here](https://sourceforge.net/p/msys2/wiki/Porting/) and [here](https://github.com/rprichard/winpty) for detail information).

+{% highlight console %}
+# install winpty on MSYS2
+$ pacman -S winpty
+$ winpty restic -r /tmp/backup init
+{% endhighlight %}

 For automated backups, restic accepts the repository location in the environment variable `RESTIC_REPOSITORY` and also the password in the variable `RESTIC_PASSWORD`.

 ## <a name="create-snapshot"></a>Create a snapshot